Egypt stirs Islamist joy, Gulf, Israeli doubts

 "The Brotherhood is the group with the soft power and the influence to be able to revive Egypt and make it, once again, the most influential country in the Middle East," he said.

 "Watch the economic cooperation with the Gulf.
-Will they fulfill the projects they have promised?
+Will they fulfil the projects they have promised?
 I suspect not."

 Hamid of Brooking said Gulf states would use economic clout to pressure the Brotherhood.
 "Egypt is going to need assistance - loans, foreign direct investment -- and the Gulf leaders, if they're smart, will use that to their own benefit," he said.